About

 Achievements

-- Gold medal in Iran National Mathematics Olympiad, Tehran, Iran, 2013
+• Gold medal in Iran National Mathematics Olympiad, 2013

-- Silver Medal in 6th International Tournament of Young Mathematicians, Germany, 2014 (Certificate)
+• Silver Medal in 6th International Tournament of Young Mathematicians, Germany, 2014

 Programming Contests